RobotLeopard86/CacaoEngine/README.md

 More features may come in the future, so stay tuned!

 ## Licenses
-Citrus Engine is licensed under the Citrus Software License 1.0, which can be found in the licenses folder, in addition to all licenses for third-party code
+Citrus Engine is licensed under the Citrus Software License 1.0, which can be found in the licenses folder, in addition to all licenses for third-party code used.

 ## Contributing
-### WARNING: Citrus Engine currently only builds on Linux.
-To develop for Citrus Engine, simply clone the repository and make sure to use the --recursive flag.
-Visual Studio Code is the preferred environment, so download that [here](https://code.visualstudio.com).
-You can use the `make` command to build everything.
-For reference, CitrusEngine is the actual core engine, while CitrusPlayground is a sandbox for using the engine.
-Happy coding!
+Please visit the [contributing page](CONTRIBUTING.md) for details.